What are the pros and cons of buying a property in Spain?

 Modern architecture, a rich cultural scene, and so, expats from the UK find Valencia to be a desirable area, and the city itself is an excellent place to invest.

 British ex-pats are increasingly attracted to this former fishing village on the Costa Blanca.
-Torrevieja could be an excellent place to consider buying a property with its close proximity to airports and stunning coastline.
+Torrevieja could be an excellent place to consider buying a with its close proximity to airports and stunning coastline.

 This uber-trendy city in Catalonia is bursting with culture, food and nightlife.
 But living here comes at a cost, as it’s the most expensive place to buy a house in Spain.

 Coastal properties for sale in Spain

-There are two most popular mainland Costas: Costa Blanca and Costa del Sol, in addition to a plethora of golf courses near famous towns like Villamartin and Playa Flamenca.
+There are two most popular mainland Spanish Costas: Costa Blanca and Costa del Sol, in addition to a plethora of golf courses near famous towns like Villamartin and Playa Flamenca.

 The prices are generally low, sometimes as low as €50,000 for a two-bedroom apartment near the sea.
 In Torrevieja Cabo Roig, for example, you might pay €90,000 for a spacious two-bed apartment with a sun terrace or pool.
 In Algorfa, a popular expat destination, a comparable property can be found for closer to €70,000.

-Costa Blanca property for sale is some of the most popular in Spain.
-From Denia in the north to Torrevieja in the south, the Costa Blanca has beautiful beaches, sun-kissed villas, and good food.
+Costa Blanca one of the most most popular destinations in Spain.
+From Denia in the north to Torrevieja in the south, the Costa Blanca is a popular destination, has beautiful beaches, sun-kissed villas, and good food.
 The coast has a well-developed tourism industry.

 A popular holiday or second home destination for Brits, the Costa Blanca is a top choice for many.
 With over 200 kilometres of coastline in the province of Alicante, Costa Blanca is known for its proximity to major tourist destinations such as Benidorm and Alicante.